 No. That did not come up.
-One experience I had was that the Colombian M-19, a terrorist group, was out to kill me.
+One experience I had was that the Colombian M-19, a terrorist group, they were out to kill me.
 I found out through the CIA.
 It went back to Patrick Lucey.
 The American ambassador is the most famous ambassador in Latin America to bump off.
 I informed the Mexican government about this and I also informed that the United States was not equipped to give me any special help that I already got and President López Portillo said we are going to take a number of special measures.
 He ordered more guards, which I enjoyed.
 He took special measures which I did not report to the State Department.
 Their view was that I had adequate protection as much as any other ambassador.
 The State Department protection was for the ambassador, not for his family, and what López Portillo understood was that these guys in Colombia could go after a family member and not just the ambassador.
 I had three children there and they were going to school.

-It was known at the time that you were closed to Arturo Durazo27, a controversial figure with a reputation of corruption.
+It was known at the time that you were close to Arturo Durazo, a controversial figure with a reputation of corruption.

 Yes.
-When he was assigned to protect me I asked the CIA for all the information they had on Durazo.
+When he was assigned to protect me, I asked the CIA for all the information they had on Durazo.
 And they brought me a stack of papers about three inches high.
 And I read all of them.
-He never knew that, but in short I knew everything the CIA knew about him, which was just about everything there was to be known.
-We had CIA informants in all agencies of the Mexican government.28 That's when I learned he was corrupt, but in a manageable way, because he got kickbacks at the airport.
+He never knew that, but in short, I knew everything the CIA knew about him, which was just about everything there was to be known.
+We had CIA informants in all agencies of the Mexican government.
+That's when I learned he was corrupt, but in a manageable way, because he got kickbacks at the airport.
 He was not involved in violence or other forms of nasty conduct.
-29 He was very mean if someone crossed the police, but that was his job.
-Mexicans were in charge of the staff of the ambassador's residence, the cooks, the house cleaners, the gardeners,-they were all Mexican employees.
-So he had relationships with them and the drivers that drove me around in the armored car.
+He was very mean if someone crossed the police, but that was his job.
+Mexicans were in charge of the staff of the ambassador's residence, the cooks, the house cleaners, the gardeners-they were all Mexican employees.
+So, he had relationships with them and the drivers that drove me around in the armored car.
 I never went anywhere two times in the same route.
 We adjusted my schedule, sometimes I would arrive somewhere earlier than expected, sometimes later than expected, so there was no pattern for the ambassador.
-On a couple of occasions we had to go somewhere in Mexico City and Durazo took us in his personal helicopter.
-I'll never know, but maybe he thought there were some possible difficulties in that traffic route.
+On a couple of occasions, we had to go somewhere

-27 Chief of Police in Mexico City, 1976-1982; died in 2000.
+Chief of Police in Mexico City, 1976-1982; died in 2000.

-28 In his memoirs Nava wrote that there were "sources in very high government positions that were on the payroll of the CIA", My Mexican-American Journey (Arte Público Press 2002) p.
+In his memoirs Nava wrote that there were "sources in very high government positions that were on the payroll of the CIA," My Mexican-American Journey (Arte Público Press 2002) p.
 153.

-29 Durazo was arrested in 1984 and incarcerated six years on multiple counts of drug trafficking, extortion, cocaine trade kickbacks, smuggling, and possession of illegal weapons.
+Durazo was arrested in 1984 and incarcerated six years on multiple counts of drug trafficking, extortion, cocaine trade kickbacks, smuggling, and possession of illegal weapons.